axibase/atsd-use-cases/tutorials/historize/README.md

 ### Create JDBC Job

-Now that the data source is configured and validated, create a new `JDBC` job on the **Jobs** tab.
+Now that the data source is configured and validated, create a new JDBC job on the **Jobs** tab.

 ![images](./images/jdbc-config.png)

 To execute the job once per hour, set schedule as `0 0 * * * ?`.

-Each query requires a separate configuration in the `JDBC` job.
+Each query requires a separate configuration in the JDBC job.
 The job executes configurations within one job sequentially to minimize the load on the database.

 The configuration determines rules for mapping results of the query to ATSD schema.

-The ATSD schema requires that each series has an entity name, a metric name, time, and value.
-Optionally, set series tags for series with extra dimensions.
+The ATSD schema requires that each series have an entity name, metric name, time, and value.
+Optionally, set [series tags](https://axibase.com/docs/atsd/#glossary) for series with extra dimensions.

-Both of the below queries store data under the manually-specified `ops_db` value.
+Both of the queries below store data under the manually specified `ops_db` value.

 Set a common `orders.` metric prefix to distinguish these series from other similarly named metrics and avoid naming collision.